cunicu/gont/README.md

 - Can run in workflows powered by GitHub's runners
 - Lean code thanks to [functional options](https://sagikazarmark.hu/blog/functional-options-on-steroids/)
 - Full IPv6 support
+- Per link network emulation and bandwidth limiting via for netem and tbf qdiscs
 - Use of existing network namespaces as nodes

 ## Examples